shieldgenerator7/DnD-Stories/Library/Conditions_DC20_Rework.md

 # Weakened X

-You have DisADV X on Physical Saves.
+You have DisADV X on Physical Checks and Physical Saves.